agiza/jParadrag/README.md

 				height			: 400, 	// the height of your panorama window startingZIndex 	: 1,
 				loop			: true, // endlessly loop
+				momentum		: {		// mimic iOS scrolling momentum - set to false to disable avg 	  : 3,		// how many drag points to average to determine velocity friction  : 0.4		// pixels/millisecond
+				},
 				startPosition 	: null, // by default the panorama will start in the center of the front image, otherwise use pixels from the left factor 			: 2,	// the parallax factor, each layer back will move at half the speed of the one in front onDrag 			: function(){  }, // called when the drag starts